 In northeastern Montana, American Prairie Reserve (APR) represents a unique effort to assemble a multi-million acre wildlife park that will conserve the species-rich grasslands of Montana’s legendary Great Plains for the enjoyment of future generations.
 When complete, American Prairie Reserve will be a natural treasure that spans more than three million acres of private and public land, showcasing a significant portion of the iconic landscape that once dominated central North America.

-APR expands over time by purchasing private land from willing sellers that can be eventually linked with an existing two million acres of public land in the region.
+APR expands over time by purchasing private land from willing sellers that can be eventually linked with an existing three million acres of public land in the region.
 When these fragmented public and private lands are connected, APR will provide a continuous land area with an overall wildlife management focus, the largest of any kind in the continental United States.
 To learn more about our land purchasing strategy, please visit our FAQs page.

 Progress to Date

 APR currently owns and/or leases more than 305,000 acres of deeded and public land.
 Additionally, the ranches APR has purchased have historically held grazing privileges on more than 63,000 acres in the Charles M. Russell National Wildlife Refuge.
 The U.S. Fish and Wildlife Service policy is to use various management tools on these Refuge lands, including resting habitat units, to promote healthy plant and wildlife habitat conditions.

 APR will continue to purchase strategic private lands that can be linked to existing public lands in order to provide the best possible habitat for wildlife.
 We believe that by purchasing private land across a broad area we can reduce habitat fragmentation and enable the area’s wildlife to range unimpeded in a large landscape.
 This approach is particularly beneficial to animals that undertake far-ranging migrations each year, such as the pronghorn.
 By placing our deeded lands into conservation easements over time, APR will ensure the protection of this land in perpetuity.
 Because a key tenet of our mission is public access, the land we own will never be “locked up,” but will remain open for a variety of public uses.